votex001/Draft-Master/README.md

 # Draft-Master

-I worked at a factory where sheet metal counting and pricing were done on slips of paper.
-I decided to write an application that would store customers, their prices, and the ability to create new counts.
+Frontend web application designed to replace manual sheet metal counting and pricing at a factory.
+Built functionality to store customers, their prices, and create new calculations digitally.

 ---